The Bachelorette Recap Colton Exposed, Tia Booth

 David going to the hospital instantly boosts his score, though.
 His absence looms over the rest of the episode, if only because Becca is forced to remark throughout it, “I wish David could be here.”
 (A preview for next episode shows that David will return with a markedly different face.
 Allegedly.)

 The other drama is slightly more important.
-Colton Underwood dated Tia Booth.
+Colton Underwood dated Tia Booth, a former Bachelor contestant.
 Tia, along with Kendall Long, Seinne Fleming, Bekah Martinez, and Caroline Lunny from The Bachelor, all show up for the first group date, a lush spa date during which a number of men get their nails painted.
 (Jean Blanc gets points on this date because he brings his own head massager.
 His own accessories?
 We see you, Jean Blanc!)
 This date is fashioned exclusively for Tia and Colton to encounter one another and, suffice to say, it was not necessary.

 Tia chats with Becca re: Colton’s history, and the truth, as usual, isn’t as interesting as was promised.
 According to Tia, she and Colton kissed a little, nothing more.
 He ended things because he applied for The Bachelorette.
 He may have assumed that Tia would be the Bachelorette.
 After that, he and Tia didn’t correspond.
 Now, he’s on the show, and dating a good friend of Tia’s.
 None of this is exactly promising, but Becca plows through the drama to make a connection with Colton anyway.
 She likes him.
 Maybe it’s the velour vest he wore in the premiere episode?
-Colton gets the rose.
+"Honest" Colton gets the rose for being open and vulnerable with Becca.

 Advertisement